 Disability x The option of Agile Working will provide an increased flexibility and may offer opportunities for individuals with disabilities and neurodiversity conditions to work from home which may better suit their personal needs, thereby enabling continued working.
 Analysis of employees data shows that there is a small proportion of employees in the Trust who have indicated that they have a disability 5.38% there is however a higher percentage who have chosen not to specify - 10.23%.
 In opening the opportunity to consider homeworking the Trust recognises that home working arrangements will not be suitable for every service, role, or employee, such as clinical ward-based work.
 A balance between home working and accessible NHS sites will allow those living with disabilities the opportunity to reduce time spent commuting between sites, and in a manner that supports their ongoing wellbeing is maintained.
 For those living with disabilities and neurodiversity conditions social isolation can be a particular factor.
 Some disabled agile workers are more likely to feel isolated at the loss of social interaction and this may lead to stress and depression and ultimately a reduction in their quality of life.
 It is noted that we will need to ensure Display Screen Equipment assessments (Appendix 3) are undertaken for work sites and home working environments.
 Access to work and Occupational Health can support in assessments and identifying equipment that can be procured to assist employees and workers reaching a balance to promote wellness when at work.
 Cultural change is required to discourage presentism when individuals may be unfit to attend work.
-This is to be achieved through communications when agile working is and isn't suitable and via support to managers from the People Team.

-• • airments, those with learning disabilities and those with mental health issues Do • • that you know how well your service is being used by people with a disability?
-Are you making reason able adjustment to m eet the needs of the employees, service users, carers, and families?
+This is to be achieved through ------------ --- --- communications when agile working is and isn't suitable and via support to managers from the People Team. -- -- -- --- sensory impairm ents, those wi th learning disabilities and those with mental health issues Do a disability so tha t you know ho w well your service is being used by people with a disability? ustment to meet the needs of th ne employees, service users, carers, and families?
 Agile working will be available to all employees regardless of the gender they identify as.
-Gender x It is recognised that the Trust profile has a higher percentage of female employees at 73.06% compared to 26.94% male.
+It is recognised that the Trust profile has a higher percentage of female x employees at 73.06% compared to 26.94% male.
 In opening the opportunity to consider agile working, the Trust recognises that a combination of site and home working arrangements will not be suitable for every service, role, or employee.
-This may result in more female employees undertaking front line roles which they may not be able to be undertake from home due the nature of the work The People Team will monitor any cases raised under the grievance policy This can include week to identify if any discrimination is occurring when applying agile working and take action to rectify if any issues are identified. ne who has completed the gender reassignment process from one sex to another Do you have flexible working Is it easier for either me • • • Marriage or Civil Partnerships X Agile working should have no impact based on marriage and civil partnerships.
+This may result in more female employees undertaking front line roles which they may not be able to be undertake from home due the nature of the work The People Team will monitor any cases raised under the grievance policy to identify if any discrimination is occurring when applying agile working and take action to rectify if any issues are identified. ale or someone w ho has compl eted the gender reassignment process from one sex to another Do • men to access yo our proposal? x Agile working should have no impact based on marriage and civil partnerships.
 Anyone can make a make request to work from home via the Trust's Flexible Working Policy.
-The aim of the guidance to provide managers and employees understand the process for agreeing and establishing agile working arrangements, and employees understand how to set up a safe and secure agile working environment.
+The aim of the guidance to provide managers and employees understand the process for agreeing and establishing agile working arrangements, and employees understand how to set up a safe and secure agile working environment. x a disability so that ustment to meet x ale or someone w gements for either men to access yc x a disability so that you know hor ustment to meet the needs of the second state of the needs o